ekzhu/datasketch/docs/lsh.rst

                 fs = (session.remove(key) for key in keys_to_remove)
                 await asyncio.gather(*fs)

-If you also use `AsyncMinHashLSH` with redis, just change the storage config.
+For `AsyncMinHashLSH` with redis, put your redis configurations in the storage config under the key `redis`.

 .. code:: python